 Contact us at 541-746-1583 or CustomerService@nullepud.org.

 This is a fixed charge that covers a portion of EPUD costs occurring regardless of energy use.
-These costs are shared by all customers and include a portion of the cost of providing power (from the substation to the meter), meter reading, billing, repayment of long-term debt, communications, and general administrative costs.
+These costs are shared by all customers and include a portion of the cost of providing power (from the substation to the meter), billing, repayment of long-term debt, communications, and general administrative costs.